 As an authorized user, you can receive a credit card in your name that’s associated with the account.
 The credit card company may start reporting the account’s information to the credit bureaus under your name, which adds you to the bureaus’ databases.

 Company policies differ, so double-check with the issuer and ask if it reports authorized users to the credit bureaus.
 If it doesn’t, becoming an authorized user won’t help you build credit.

-While becoming an authorized user can help you, keep in mind that it also puts your credit health in someone else’s hands.
+While becoming an authorized user can help you, keep in mind that it also puts your credit in someone else’s hands.
 If the primary cardholder pays their bills on time and maintains a low credit card balance, your credit could benefit.
 But if they pay a bill late, that can also get reported under your name and could hurt your credit.